-Washington, DC – Looking to highlight the artistic talent and creativity of high school students in his district, Congressman Jerry McNerney (CA-09) announced that his office is taking submissions for the 2019 Congressional Art Competition.
-Sponsored by the United States Congress, this annual competition serves as a way to recognize the artistic talents of high school students and allows them to showcase their ability to the entire nation.
+Washington, DC – In an effort to highlight the artistic talent and creativity of high school students in his district, Congressman Jerry McNerney (CA-09) announced that his office is accepting submissions for the 2020 Congressional Art Competition.
+Sponsored by the United States Congress, this annual competition serves to recognize the artistic talents of high school students throughout the country and allows them to showcase their artwork to the nation.

 A panel of judges will select the winning entries, and their decision will be announced at a special reception and exhibit hosted by Congressman McNerney.
-The first place winner will be flown to Washington, D.C., along with a guest to attend the overall winners’ awards ceremony in June.
-The winner’s artwork will also go on display in a busy corridor that leads to the U.S. Capitol, used daily by members of Congress, staffers, and visitors to Washington, D.C.
+The first place winner and a guest of their choosing will be flown to Washington, D.C. to attend the overall winners’ awards ceremony in June.
+Additionally, the winner’s artwork will be displayed in a busy corridor that leads to the U.S. Capitol and is used daily by Members of Congress, staffers, and visitors in Washington, D.C.

 The second, third and fourth place winners will have the opportunity to have their art displayed in one of Congressman McNerney’s three offices, located in Washington, D.C., Stockton, and Antioch.

 Students and teachers interested in the Congressional Art Competition should visit Rep. McNerney’s website at mcnerney.house.gov , where they can get more information and download the required release form.

 The contest is open to all high school students in California’s 9th Congressional District.